pevnak/NeuroPlanner.jl/README.md

 # NeuroPlanner

+## Motivation

+This library is an experimental library that implements:
+1. neural network based heuristic functions that can accept problem and domains encoded in "unspecified" but sufficiently general subset of PDDL language.
+2. various loss functions used to optimize parameters of the heuristic functions.

+The library is in development and therefore things can change.

+## Heuristic functions
+At the moment, we implement three different heuristic functions
+* `HyperExtractor` which encodes state as relations coded in hypergraph (more on this later);
+* `HGNN` is an encoding proposed in *Learning Domain-Independent Planning Heuristics with Hypergraph Networks, William Shen, Felipe Trevizan, Sylvie Thiebaux, 2020*
+* `ASNet` is an encoding proposed in *Action Schema Networks: Generalised Policies with Deep Learning, 2018*

+The heuristic function itself is implemented as a neural network that expects a sample of some structure.
+This structure is created by an *extraction function*, which takes a state and converts it to something that the neural network can process (in classical schemes, this would be tensor, here in this library, this is an instance of `KnowledgeBase`.)
+The extraction function therefore to a large extent controls the computational graph used by the heuristic function.
+The  extraction function is implemented as a callable struct with a following api.
+Let's use a `HyperExtractor` as an example
+* `ex = HyperExtractor(domain)` --- initialize the extractor for a given domain
+* `ex = specialize(ex, problem)`  --- specialize the extractor functions for a given domain
+* `ex = add_goalstate(ex, problem, goal = goalstate(domain, problem)` --- fixes a goal state in the extractor
+* `ex = add_initstate(ex, problem, start = initstate(domain, problem)` --- fixes an initial state in the extractor.

+With this, `ex(state)` converts the state to a structure for the neural network.

+All extraction functions has to be initialized for a given domain and specialed for a given problem.
+Adding goal or init state is optional.
+If they are added, the input to the neural network would always contain *goal* or *init* state, in which case the neural network will measure a distance to a state.
+If they are not used, the neural network can be used to create and embedding of states.

+The fixing of *init* and *goal* the state is there, because it is assumed

+## Example
 Is a naive attempt to learn heuristics over PDDL domains.
 It is restricted only to PDDL2 with predicates with arity at most 2, as it represents the state as a graph, where each object corresponds to one vertex and predicates with arity two are represented as edges.
 Very naive, but might work.

 Below is a commented example which learns heuristic for a single instance of Sokoban.
 A complete example is located in `example.jl`.